nevver/478-chronos-chat/README.md

  Currently hosted at https://chronoschat.co. <br />
  The server is currently graded A+ on <a href="https://www.ssllabs.com/ssltest/analyze.html?d=chronoschat.co">Qualys SSL Labs</a>. <br>
  The client can be found https://github.com/dndo1/auth. <br>
+ The improved v2 client can be found https://github.com/nevver/chronosclient. <br>

 ====